reddit-habs/nhlapi/docs/props.rst

 Attribute access dictionary
 ===========================

-The attribute access dictionary allows users to access items of a dictionary using attribute access.
+The attribute access dictionary allows users to access items of a dictionary using attribute access, similar to how JavaScript objects work.
 So instead of doing::

     d["foo"][0]["bar"]